spf13/cobra/README.md

       main.go
 ```

-at this point you can run `go run main.go` and it would run your app. `go run
+At this point you can run `go run main.go` and it would run your app. `go run
 main.go serve`, `go run main.go config`, `go run main.go config create` along
 with `go run main.go help serve`, etc would all work.

 Obviously you haven't added your own code to these yet, the commands are ready
 for you to give them their tasks.
-Have fun.
+Have fun!

 ### Configuring the cobra generator